jeremiahlee/fitbit-first-tick-seconds-bug/README.md

 The first tick event `event.date.getSeconds()` reports `0`.
 The second tick event reports the actual, correct seconds.

 Confirmed in Fitbit OS Simulator and Fitbit Versa 2 version 70.7.21.
+Bug present when Always On Display is not enabled.
+Bug not present when the Always On Display is enabled.

 This example code prints the seconds value via console.log and updates the text on screen.